2020 Crises Confront Trump With An Outage In The Power Of Positive Thinking

 It is time, Hart says, that the relevant documents are brought to light and subjected to public debate.
 Absent such an airing, any president might feel free to invoke secret emergency powers — suspending at least some citizens' rights under the Constitution — in a moment of emergency.

-For Trump, a moment of emergency might include the apparent rejection by the voters in his re-election year.
+For Trump, a moment of emergency might include the apparent rejection by the voters in his reelection year.

 Among the key takeaways from the interview the president gave Fox News anchor Chris Wallace last week was a flat refusal to promise he would "accept the results" of the election on Nov.
 3.